-Research Training Fellowship.These are funded by a variety of bodies, including charities, the National Institute of Academic Anaesthesia (NIAA) and research councils (e.g. Medical Research Council).
-To apply for these you will need to identify a supervisor, project and sponsoring academic institution (usually the University of Cambridge or one of its affiliated institutes), and your proposed supervisor will help draft an application.
+These are funded by a variety of bodies, including charities, the National Institute of Academic Anaesthesia (NIAA), the National Institute for Health and Care Research (NIHR) and research councils e.g. the Medical Research Council (MRC).
+To apply, you will need to identify a supervisor, project and sponsoring academic institution (usually the University of Cambridge or one of its affiliated institutes).
+Your proposed supervisor will help you draft an application.

 The expectation is that trainees who obtain one of these posts will use them as a foundation to apply for an Intermediate Fellowship or Clinician Scientist grant from the MRC, Wellcome Trust, NIHR or other funding bodies.
 The UDA currently hosts two ACLs in Anaesthesia and one in Intensive Care Medicine.